engineyard/ey-docs/pages/cloud-updates-november-2011.md

 * Fixed an issue where Passenger 2, Passenger 3, and Trinidad restarted nginx unnecessarily.

-* Fixed an issue where only privileged users could customize HAproxy web server error pages.
+* Fixed an issue where only privileged users could customize HAProxy web server error pages.
 Now, all users can customize the HTTP files in /etc/haproxy/errorfiles.
 For more information, see [Minor: Assorted improvements to the Engine Yard Stack][4].

 These fixes are applied when you upgrade your environment.